TRANSMISSION 12

 for so long.

-Passed right by you waiving
+Passed right by you waving

-you arms to go back;
+your arms to go back;

 you had your chance.